-The Alcázar Palace, located in the historic center of Seville, is home to some of the most beautiful gardens in the city.
+The Alcázar Palace (Patio de Banderas), located in the historic center of Seville, is home to some of the most beautiful gardens in the city.
 While you do have to pay entry into the Palace, the buildings themselves, along with the greenery that surrounds them, are worth every penny.

-Hot tip: It can be busy at almost any time of the year, so here’s how you can avoid the queues!
+Insider’s Tip: It can be busy at almost any time of the year, so here’s how you can avoid the queues.

 Parque de Miraflores

-Inaugurated by a residents group in the 1980’s, Parque de Miraflores doesn’t disappoint when it comes to the diversity of its vegetation!
+Inaugurated by a residents group in the 1980’s, Parque de Miraflores (Avenida de Miraflores) doesn’t disappoint when it comes to the diversity of its vegetation!
 From Japanese plum trees to sprawling mulberry trees, wandering the park when these trees are in bloom is an absolute treat.

 Jardines de la Cartuja

-Within the fascinating Andalusian Center for Contemporary Art, one of the most significant museums in Seville, you find the stunning Jardines de la Cartuja.
+Within the fascinating Andalusian Center for Contemporary Art, one of the most significant museums in Seville, you find the stunning Jardines de la Cartuja (Isla de la Cartuja).
 The perfect addition to a visit to the museum itself is the chance to take in the natural beauty of the gardens.
-Inside the gardens, you will find an ombú tree that is said to have been planted in the area by either Christopher Columbus himself or his son Hernando– worth a visit!
+Inside the gardens, you will find an ombú tree that is said to have been planted in the area by either Christopher Columbus himself or his son Hernando – well worth a visit!

 Parque del Alamillo